Forty Creek

 Forty Creek is a brand of Canadian whisky produced by the Italian beverage company Campari Group.
 The distillery is located in Grimsby, Ontario, Canada (between Hamilton and Niagara Falls).
+Forty Creek Barrel Select is the main whisky produced under the Forty Creek brand name.

+Name

+Forty Creek derives its name from the Forty Mile Creek which is the primary watercourse that runs through Grimsby, Ontario.

+History

 The brand and its distillery were privately launched in 1992 by John Hall, a first-generation whisky maker and the owner of Kittling Ridge Wines & Spirits, and were purchased (including the ageing inventory) by Campari Group in March 2014 for million (US$ million).
-Forty Creek Barrel Select is the main whisky produced under the Forty Creek brand name.

 Hall launched the brand with two expressions called Forty Creek Barrel Select and Forty Creek Three Grain.
 In 2007, the first of a series of Forty Creek Special Reserves bottlings were released, which are limited-edition expressions that vary with each lot.
 In 2012, Forty Creek Copper Pot and Forty Creek Cream were introduced.

-Bill Ashburn, Forty Creek's Master Blender, has been a part of the distillery since John Hall acquired the plant from Otto Reider in 1992.
-He remains the Master Blender to this day.
+Bill Ashburn, Forty Creek's Master Blender, was apart of the distillery since John Hall acquired the plant from Otto Reider in 1992.
+In September of 2026, Forty Creek announced that Bill Ashburn would retire as master blender in December of that year.